Drug repurposing approaches to fast track development of new therapies for COVID-19

 ABOUT THIS WEBINAR

-This webinar will describe recent efforts to identify small molecule therapeutics for the treatment of SARS-CoV-2 infection and COVID-19 disease.
+This webinar described the recent efforts to identify small molecule therapeutics for the treatment of SARS-CoV-2 infection and COVID-19 disease.
 In this context, approaches for the repurposing of compounds employing screening libraries of drugs and clinical candidates are presented.
 The studies include the identification and phenotypic assessment of drugs capable of reducing the cytopathic effects of the SARS-CoV-2 virus on human cells.
 Parallel biochemical and structural studies of essential proteins involved in viral replication will illustrate the potential mechanism of action of the compounds.

 Learning outcomes of this webinar: